Your cart is currently empty!

 - What is the difference between submitting to A New Leaf & the MA Member Stories Project?

-- The MA Stories Subcommittee also seeks stories for a future book of member stories.
-Note that members may submit content to both A New Leaf and the MA Stories Project if appropriate.
+- The MA Stories Subcommittee seeks stories for a future book of member stories and new pamphlets of member stories.
+Members may submit content to both A New Leaf and either of the two MA Stories Projects if appropriate.

 - Content submitted to A New Leaf includes a wider range of content, like visual art, poetry, music, etc..
 Content submitted to A New Leaf is also often published 2 months after being submitted, depending on the number of submissions.
-A New Leaf content should be shorter than for the Stories Project, typically no more than 1,200 words and ideally 600-800 words.
+A New Leaf content should be shorter than for the Stories Book Project, but longer than for Pamphlets, typically 1,400 words or less.

-- Specifically, the Stories Subcommittee & A New Leaf seek to shed light on recovery stories that may not be heard as often, such as these suggestions:
+- The Stories Subcommittee seeks to shed light on recovery stories that may not be heard as often, such as these suggestions for a future book of MA Member Stories.
+These stories will not be published as soon as content submitted to A New Leaf or Pamphlets.

 - stories about being in a hospital, institution or rehab facility;